confused-Techie/atom-backend/docs/reference/returns.md

+# Returns

-This document will details the JSON schema that many endpoints are expected to provide, as well as the names assigned to them in this project.
+This document details the JSON schema that many endpoints are expected to provide, as well as the names assigned to them in this project.

 ## Package Object Short